Category: Behavior Analytics

 • and conversion value.

 That is why a small issue on checkout can matter more than a louder-looking one on a blog page.
+When teams want to increase revenue per visitor, they should prioritize friction fixes closest to conversion because those improvements usually have a clearer path to revenue impact.

 In my experience, the strongest workflow is: